Alessandra Sublet

-Alessandra Sublet (born Alexandra Sublet on 5 October 1976) is a French radio and television presenter.
+Alessandra Sublet (born Alexandra Sublet; 5 October 1976) is a French radio and television presenter.
 She hosted the daily television program C à vous from September 2009 to June 2013 on France 5.

 Early life and education

 Alessandra Sublet was born in Lyon, the daughter of Joël Sublet, a former soccer player of the Olympique Lyonnais in the 1970s.
 She is the cousin of soccer player Willy Sagnol.
 As a child, she prepared a sport studying course in classical dance at the Alain Astié school of Lyon and attempted to join the Opéra de Paris but was rejected because of her height (1.60 m).
 After obtaining her baccalauréat, she studied communications and audiovisual at the ISCPA of Lyon.

 Television career

 Alessandra Sublet began her television career in 2003, working for a year for Match TV as a columnist in J'y étais and for TF1 as a columnist for the program Combien ça coûte ?.
 She was also a columnist for La Matinale on Canal+ from 2004 to 2006.
 From September 2007 to June 2008, she co-hosted Le Grand Morning on RTL2.

 She joined the channel M6 in 2006.
 In September, she replaced Virginie Efira to host the program Classé Confidentiel.
 In November 2006, 2007 and 2008, she hosted the three first seasons of La France a un incroyable talent.
 In December 2006, she hosted the second season of L'amour est dans le pré (French version of Farmer Wants a Wife), replacing Véronique Mounier while she was pregnant.
 In 2007, she hosted Nouvelle Star, ça continue, a follow-up of the program Nouvelle Star from M6 broadcast during the second part of the evening on W9, another channel of the same group.
 In August 2008, she participated at an advertisement for the perfume Magnifique, a new fragrance of Lancôme, broadcast live on M6 from the Musée Rodin.

 She left M6 in June 2009 to join the channel group France Télévisions.
 In September 2009, she began hosting the daily television program C à vous on France 5.
 She co-hosted in December 2009 on France 2 a show from the Telethon with Cyril Hanouna.
 In January 2010, she co-hosted with other presenters from France Télévisions a show dedicated to help the victims of the 2010 Haiti earthquake broadcast on France 2.